heshanera/IProc/README.md

 # IProc

 A dynamic library for image processing.
 To Extract the pixel map of the image.
-Support PNG, JPG, TIF and BMP file formats.
-Inbuilt methods for resizing, croppping, grayscale, binary.
+Support PNG, JPG, TIF and BMP image file formats.
+Inbuilt methods for resizing, croppping, generating grayscale and binary images.

 ### Data Structures
 `RGBAPixel`